Price per person: 690 € (for a group of min 6 persons) / 620 € (for a group of min 8 persons)

 Day 5: A day dedicated to Mount Todorka (2680m) with its beautiful colors and steep pines in the forest to descend off-piste – about 35-45 degrees of slope on some parts).
 Skiing down to the city at 1000 m altitude.
 A possibility of climbing with a lift or on foot.
 Third overnight at the same accommodation.

 Day 7: Drive to the Bulgarian capital – Sofia (about 3 hours).
-Visit of Sofia, city with rich heritage.
-Dinner at your expenses.
+Visit Sofia, a city with a rich heritage.
+Dinner at your expense.
 Night in a small hotel in the city center

 D8: Depending on your flights, transfer to the airport.

 **You can rent an avalanche kit for a 70 EUR rental/week

 By submitting this request you will be added to the Zig Zag Holidays email group and you will receive news, offers and exclusive updates from Zig Zag Holidays by email.
 You can unsubscribe at any time by clicking on the unsubscribe link at the bottom of any email.